 2. Instead of Short-Term Goals, Do This…

-Jotting down your big life visions help you to stay focused on the bigger picture.
-Small achievements are great, but they can get you too absorbed and excited that you forget you have a long way to go.
+Jotting down your big life visions helps you to stay focused on the bigger picture.
+Small achievements are great, but they can get you too absorbed and excited that you forget you still have a long way to go.
 Your business has increased its clientele base and annual revenue, that’s great.
 But don’t get too excited that you relax and forget you want to open branches in various cities in your state.
-The bigger vision keeps you working hard and smart even when you achieve your short-term goals, and this is the key to ultimate success in all subsequent years.
+The bigger goal “aka S.M.A.R.T. goal” keeps you working hard and smart even when you achieve your short-term goals, and this is the key to ultimate success in all subsequent years.

 3. Set S.M.A.R.T Goals

 Setting goals is one thing and setting smart ones is another.
 Goals that are not SMART bear no fruit, and it will be as if you wasted your time making them in the first place.
 So what are SMART goals?

 • Specific: Specific goals are goals that are well-defined and clear.
 They offer concrete answers to questions.
 What do I want to accomplish?
 For example, your goal is to “optimize your business website for search engines.”
 Or you want to “start a healthy eating plan to lose weight.”
 Those are specific goals.

 • Measurable: Your goals should answer the question, “How will you know that it’s done?”
 For example, you know that your site is optimized for SEO when your page ranks at the top on Google, you receive organic traffic, and conversion rates increase as a result.
 You know that your weight loss goals are accomplished when you shed off the 20 or 30 pounds you wanted.